numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 will lead to the same results, and thus ignores the existing datatype.
 The same logic also applies to floating point scalars, which are allowed to lose precision.
-The behavior is not used when both inputs are scalars.
+The behavior is not used when both inputs are scalars, so that ``5 + np.int8(5)`` returns the default integer size (32 or 64-bit) and not an ``np.int8``.

-Although, the above behavior is defined in terms of casting the a given scalar value as exposed also through ``np.result_type``, the main importance is in the ufunc dispatching which currently relies on safe casting semantics.
+While the behaviour is defined in terms of casting and exposed by ``np.result_type`` it is mainly important for universal functions (such as ``np.add`` in the above examples).
+Universal functions currently rely on safe casting semantics to decide which loop should be used, and thus what the output datatype will be.

 Issues and Discussion